 MASSES – GREEN PHASE 6/29/20

 •Mass attendance remains voluntary in the yellow phase.
 Those who do not feel safe, or who have compromising health conditions, should not attend.
-The dispensation from the Mass obligation will remain in place until the green phase, and we will continue to livestream our Mass on Facebook.
+The dispensation from the Mass obligation will remain in place until the green phase, and we will continue to upload our Mass to YouTube and Facebook.

 •Please stay home if you are sick or at a higher risk of illness with COVID19.
 If you are uncertain about your risk status, please consult your doctor.

-•As stated in the first point, Mass at OLHC will continue to be available via live-stream at their scheduled times on Monday through Sunday.
+•As stated in the first point, Mass at OLHC will continue to be available via YouTube.

 BEFORE COMING TO MASS